It is very important when keeping poultry to be aware of how the pecking order works within a flock.

 We recommend adding equal numbers to equal numbers and to birds of the same size.
 For example if you have 4 laying hens then we recommend adding 4 or more new POL pullets.
 Please note these need to be at point of lay and not perching pullets.
 Never just add one bird!
 Adding chooks at night can also help to reduce stress when increasing flock numbers.
 Place new additions on perches amongst existing birds.
 Hopefully in the morning the newcomers will not be as obvious to the original girls.
 (To be honest it is impossible to fool them especially when they can recognise up to 200 other chicken individuals!)

-Keep them busy by adding some distraction in the pen.
-Please read our informative blog article on Bored Hens and How to Keep Them Hentertained for ideas.
+Keep birds active and occupied by adding some distraction in the pen.
 Hang silverbeet leaves to take their minds off the newbies and throw some maize into the wood shaving so they can have a good scratch around.
 Set up two drinker and two feeder stations so dominant birds do not keep the newer, less dominant ones from eating and drinking.
 Place one inside the house and the other out in the run.
 Keep an eye on all chooks once introduced.
 Their will initially be a period of confrontation.
 It will take a few days and sometimes up to 3 to 4 weeks to work out who fits in where in the new order.
 If there is too much aggression and blood is drawn we recommend removing the injured bird/s and penning it/them separately till healed.

 When we think about how chickens interact within family groups it can be loosely translated to human families and societies.
 It is an interesting concept.
 How would we feel if another group of individuals shifted into your house?
 How would the dynamics work between the new individuals?
 Would there be confrontation?
 Would our status be threatened?